Batmanian/KeithDunstan/src/posts/supporting-a-column/7-essentially-worldy-columns.md

 Communications, too, can be a worry.
 The column has gone by ship's radio, by radio from aircraft, by pedal wireless, by messenger, by teleprinter, by telegram and I am still looking for the day when it will be possible to put it in a bottle and drop it over the side of a boat.

-One of the earliest columns on the move was a visit to Washington, where after much pleading with the U.S. Air Force they agreed to fly me to Fort Worth, Texas, and show me the bombers of Strategic Air Commannd.
+One of the earliest columns on the move was a visit to Washington, where after much pleading with the U.S. Air Force they agreed to fly me to Fort Worth, Texas, and show me the bombers of Strategic Air Command.
 First I was put through a most careful security check.
 References had to come from the Embassy.
 No I wasn't, nor had I ever been in the U.S.S.R., Red China or behind the Iron Curtain.
 I even wondered if it would improve my chances if I pointed out that I was a Liberal voter of ten years standing and a devoted supporter of Robert Gordon Menzies.

 Eventually, checked, cross-examined, security-cleared, with a bundle of permits, I was ready to go.